 The primary purpose of the Mentored Student Summer Research program is to provide expanded research opportunities for dental students.
 Awards made under this program are distinct from the Dean’s Summer Student Research Program with respect to the level of student effort on the project.
 The purpose of the program is to increase student participation in research activities in the summer and to increase opportunities for faculty research.
 Grants will be awarded on a competitive basis as determined by merit of a submitted research proposal.
 Proposals from faculty mentoring Year 1 students will be given priority, since these students are not eligible to work in the summer by any other mechanism; however students from Years 2 and 3 are also eligible to apply.
 Details of the research program and how to apply are offered through the links that follow:

 American Association of Oral Biologists Award

 Each year, one student earns the American Association of Oral Biologists Award.
 The award recognizes a senior dental student who has made significant contributions to the advancement of oral biology and has demonstrated the potential for further achievement in this field.
 This award recognizes the ability of the student to think critically and to participate in original research related to oral biology, as well as the student's academic achievement and enthusiasm for oral biology.
-Kristi Golabek earned the honor and award for the Class of 2013.
+Eric Castle earned the honor and award for the Class of 2014.

 Quintessence Award for Research Achievement

 Each year, one student earns the Quintessence Award for Research Achievement.
 The award recognizes outstanding achievement in research.
-Jillian Rigert earned the honor and award for the Class of 2013.
+Eric Castle earned the honor and award for the Class of 2014.